 Bill has developed the Harmony System™ to address the typical frustrations that clients have with their IP counsel.
 The Harmony System™ is a five step process that covers critical ongoing information to keep clients informed and ensure there are no surprises.
 Bill provides regular presentations and training seminars for his clients and their employees on Intellectual Property issues of importance to their business.
 He also investigates his clients businesses to better understand their business and provide relevant information to them.

 University of Toledo College of Law,Georgetown UniversityJ.D., 1984

 - Listed in Best Lawyers in America

 - Finalist, Outstanding IP Litigator in Michigan by Managing Intellectual Property Magazine

-- Named an "IP Star of 2014" by Managing Intellectual Property
+- Named an "IP Star" by Managing Intellectual Property

 Affinity Tool Works v Sunzi (2014)

 Represented Affinity Tools Works against infringement of several design patents.
 Shortly after filing the lawsuit and discussing our position, the infringer agreed to pay money damages to Affinity and stop selling the accused products.